What is molluscum contagiosum?

 How is molluscum contagiosum diagnosed?

-Molluscum is usually recognised by its characteristic appearance clinically or on dermatoscopy.
+Molluscum is usually recognised by its characteristic clinical appearance or on dermatoscopy.
 White molluscum bodies can often be expressed from the centre of the papules.
-Sometimes, diagnosis is made on seeing the histopathological features of molluscum contagiosum on skin biopsy.

 What is the treatment for molluscum contagiosum?

 There is no single perfect treatment of molluscum contagiosum since we are currently unable to kill the virus.
-The soft white core can be squeezed out of individual lesions, which may trigger them to clear.
 In many cases no specific treatment is necessary.